Monthly Archives: August 2010

 Dear All, since the first gulf war of 1991 everybody’s been accusing the Iraqis of steeling the Kuwait’s antiquities, and no one has asked the Iraqis for their opinion about it.
 I was reserving this to be included in a book I started writing, but let me explain this Kuwaiti mater in some details.

-Prior to the first gulf war we had done the preparations to evacuate the antiquities from the Iraq museum, since the war was coming no matter what was said in the daily news inside Iraq, then we got the orders from the ministry of culture, to go and insure the evacuation of the Kuwait museum, exactly as we did for the Iraq ...(MORE ...)
+Prior to the first gulf war we had done the preparations to evacuate the antiquities from the Iraq museum, since the war was coming no matter what was said in the daily news inside Iraq, then we got the orders from the ministry of culture, to go and insure the evacuation of ...(MORE ...)

 New Ambassador to Iraq Confirmed — No Help for Iraq’s Endangered Archaeological Sites Likely